 Careers and graduate prospects

-Over 85% of graduates from this course go on to full-time employment or further study.* Our alumni take on roles as nutritionists and healthcare assistants.
-Graduates go on to work for the NHS trusts, food production companies, Government departments, nutrition organisations, sports clubs, and start-ups.
+95 per cent of our biosciences and medicine postgraduate students go on to employment or further study (**Graduate Outcomes survey 2022, HESA).
+Our alumni take on roles as nutritionists and healthcare assistants, working for NHS trusts, food production companies, Government departments, nutrition organisations, sports clubs and start-ups.

-The skills you gain are also highly relevant in other fields including, consultancy and pharmaceuticals.
+The skills you’ll gain are also highly relevant in other fields, including consultancy and pharmaceuticals.
 Many of our graduates go on to complete a PhD, investigating an area of personal interest.